natebosch/vim-lsc/README.md

 ### Document Symbols

-In any enabled buffer call `LSClientDocumentSymbol` (`go` if using the default mappings) to populate the quickfix list with the locations of all symbols in that document.
+Call `LSClientDocumentSymbol` (`go` if using the default mappings) to populate the quickfix list with the locations of all symbols in that document.

+### Workspace Symbol Search

+Call `LSClientWorkspaceSymbol` with a no arguments, or with a single String argument. (`gS` if using the default mappings) to query the server for symbols matching a search string.
+Results will populate the quickfix list.

 ### Hover